-Renee helps employers build a 21st century workforce and hire talent by assisting them with obtaining work visas and permanent residence for their key foreign national executives.
+Renée helps employers build a 21st century workforce and hire talent by assisting them with obtaining work visas and permanent residence for their key foreign national employees.
 She advises on immigration issues in mergers and acquisitions, assists with the full range of compliance, and provides policies and training for her clients, including how to respond to ICE raids, inquiries and audits.

-Renee works with U.S. and multinational clients, including IT and engineering companies, health care organizations, architectural firms, insurance companies, colleges and universities and nonprofits.
-She is fluent in Spanish, and has prior experience serving as a clerk for a federal judge, and interned with U.S. Ambassador to the United Nations, then Madeleine K. Albright, researching issues pertaining to the investigation and prosecution of war crimes.
+Renée works with U.S. and multinational clients, including IT and engineering companies, health care organizations, architectural firms, insurance companies, colleges and universities and nonprofits.
+She is fluent in Spanish, has prior experience serving as a clerk for a judicial court judge, and interned with U.S. Ambassador to the United Nations, then Madeleine K. Albright, researching issues pertaining to the investigation and prosecution of war crimes.
 She is a frequent writer and speaker, most recently on alternatives to the H-1B program.

 She helps employers obtain EB-1 status for managers and executives, those of extraordinary ability and those qualifying as outstanding researchers, as well as national interest waivers.